- of, pertaining to, of the nature of, or resulting from industry: industrial production; industrial waste.

 The hair was shorn after the gassings, then efficiently dried in the crematoria so it could be industrially spun into carpeting.My Visit To Hell

-industrially, we chiefly think of Scilly in connection with flowers.The Cornwall Coast
+Industrially, we chiefly think of Scilly in connection with flowers.The Cornwall Coast

 The idea now is that men live for service; that men organize socially, commercially, and industrially for service.

-industrially we were in a wild scramble of manufacture, production, and shipment….The Coming of Coal
+Industrially we were in a wild scramble of manufacture, production, and shipment….The Coming of Coal

 1774, from French industriel, from Medieval Latin industrialis, from Latin industria (see industry).
 Earlier the word had been used in English in a sense "resulting from labor" (1580s); the modern use is considered a reborrowing.
 Meaning "suitable for industrial use" is from 1904.
 As a style of dance music, attested from 1988.
 Industrial revolution was in use by 1840 to refer to recent developments and changes in England and elsewhere.